riotkit-org/backup-repository/docs/source/client/configuration-reference.rst

 - Access: Describes authorization details, name it eg. server1 and put url and token
 - Encryption: Encryption type and password (if any) to encrypt your files stored on **File Repository**
 - Backups: Describes where is your data, how to access it and under which COLLECTION to send it to **File Repository**
+- Recoveries: Recovery plans.
+A policy + list of "backups" to restore within a single command

 Example scenario: